-- 6.15 The examination board may condone failure in modules to a maximum value of 45 credits, including dissertation modules, where: - i. a student achieves a module mark of 45.0 or higher; and, - ii. the student achieves an average mark of 50.0 or higher across all modules.
+- 6.14 The examination board may condone failure in modules to a maximum value of 45 credits, including dissertation modules, where: - i. a student achieves a module mark of 45.0 or higher; and, - ii. the student achieves an average mark of 50.0 or higher across all modules.

-PGDip programmes in CCLS (except International Dispute Resolution by DL)
+PGDip programmes in CCLS

-- 6.16 The examination board may condone failure in modules (including dissertations) to a maximum value of 45 credits, where: - i. a student achieves a module mark of 45.0 or higher; and, - ii. the student achieves an average mark of 50.0 or higher across all modules.
+- 6.15 The examination board may condone failure in modules (including dissertations) to a maximum value of 45 credits, where: - i. a student achieves a module mark of 45.0 or higher; and, - ii. the student achieves an average mark of 50.0 or higher across all modules.

-PGCert programmes in CCLS (except Intellectual Property Law)
+PGCert programmes in CCLS (except PGCert in Intellectual Property Law)

-- 6.17 The examination board may condone failure in modules (including dissertations) to a maximum value of 22.5 credits, where: - i. a student achieves a module mark of 45.0 or higher; and, - ii. the student achieves an average mark of 50.0 or higher across all modules.
+- 6.16 The examination board may condone failure in modules (including dissertations) to a maximum value of 22.5 credits, where: - i. a student achieves a module mark of 45.0 or higher; and, - ii. the student achieves an average mark of 50.0 or higher across all modules.